 Improving Your Emotional Fitness

 We understand that physical fitness has far-reaching benefits, including reduced risk of diseases, improved mood, and increased energy.
-While the importance of physical exercise is common knowledge, emotional fitness is equally as important, and incorporating it into our lives is essential to our well-being.
+While the importance of physical exercise is common knowledge.
+Emotional fitness is equally as important, and incorporating it into our lives is essential to our well-being.

-What is emotional fitness?
+What is Emotional Fitness?

 Emotional fitness is a state wherein an individual can remain resilient, focused, and positive in stressful or challenging circumstances.

 Improving your emotional fitness helps you achieve and maintain your well-being while simultaneously cultivating awareness of your thoughts and feelings.
-In addition, emotional fitness exercises can boost poor memory, help you decompress, and increase your ability to choose pathways in life that serve you better.
+In addition, emotional fitness exercises can boost poor memory, help you decompress, and increase your ability to choose paths in life that serve you better.

 2. Empathy is the ability to understand and share the emotions and feelings of another.
 It enables us to see things from a different point of view.